 From February to August of 1983, Marvel Comics tried in vain to make a name for itself among video game players, with its aptly-named Blip.
 With the electronic entertainment industry ready to take a nosedive in 1984, Blip magazine was the very definition of "wrong place, wrong time."
-While the publication did contain legitimate video game content, including your standard array of "how-to" articles, this entry will focus on why it failed.
+While the publication did contain legitimate video game content, including your standard array of "how-to" articles, this entry will focus on possible reasons why it failed.
 You know, because I'm a pessimist.

 The publication was aimed at a preteen audience, which is no doubt why it touted itself as being from Marvel Comics on issues number one, four and five.
 You have to wonder why they didn't use their comic street cred for every issue.
 Maybe they could have gotten an extra month or two out of it.

 The fact that Marvel published the magazine may in fact have been its primary weakness: The pulpy feel of the pages was that of your classic '80s comic book.
 It felt childish, and by extension, irrelevant.
 The cartoony illustrations in the magazine (below) also didn't help its cause in winning over more a more mature audience.
 A nineteen year-old gamer would have lost all arcade credibility if he was caught flipping through Blip.
 (And why wasn't "Flip Through Blip" the magazine's catchphrase?
 I should have been in marketing.)